04 April 2024

 15:00 — Shopping and La(i)ne-hopping

 Some of Brighton's best independent boutiques can be found in the maze-like collection of historic, brick-paved streets known as The Lanes.
-The nearby North Laine neighbourhood is less labyrinthine but just as enjoyable for a stroll and some shopping (or window shopping, at least).
-Together, these areas make for one of my favourite places to shop in the UK.
+The nearby North Laine neighbourhood is less labyrinthine but just as enjoyable for a stroll and shopping (or window shopping, at least).
 I've listed some of my favourite shops below but these are just a few of the many highlights.

-DowseAbodeHOLD, WorkshopDormitory and &halt (gorgeous homewares); Posh Totty and Breakout Jewellery (jewellery); Covet , Tidy Street General StoreLucy & Yak and Sugarhill (women's fashion); Papersmiths (stationery); Era and Snoopers Paradise (vintage); PussyBert's Homestore and Toby Tiger (beautiful and/or useful gift ideas); and Resident Music (records).
+DowseAbodeHOLD, WorkshopDormitory&halt and Polka Dot Interiors (gorgeous homewares); Posh Totty and Breakout Jewellery (jewellery); Covet , Tidy Street General StoreLucy & Yak and Sugarhill (women's fashion); Papersmiths (stationery); Era and Snoopers Paradise (vintage); PussyBert's Homestore and Toby Tiger (beautiful and/or useful gift ideas); Goldsboro Books (books); and Resident Music (records).

 19:00 — A delectable downtown dinner